The Concept of GPU Compiler¶

 Note

-Fig. 86 SM select Thread Blocks to run
+Fig. 87 SM select Thread Blocks to run¶

-• Level 1: Thread Block Scheduler: Whenever an SM executes a thread block, all the threads inside the thread block are executed at the same time.
-When any of thread in Warp not ready for operands data dependence, context switching between Warps.
-When switching away from a particular warp, all the data of that warp remains in the register file so that it can be quickly resumed when its operands become ready [91].
+Level 1: Thread Block Scheduler When an SM executes a thread block, all the threads within the block are are executed at the same time.
+If any thread in a warp is not ready due to operand data dependencies, the scheduler switches context between warps.
+During a context switch, all the data of the current warp remains in the register file so it can resume quickly once its operands are ready [91].

 // Invoke MATMUL with 256 threads per Thread Block